Spurt Cove Cabin

 Directions

-Accessible by boat or floatplane only.
-About 18 miles by boat or 16 miles by plane from Petersburg.
+Accessible by boat or float plane only, approximately 18 miles by boat or 16 miles by plane from Petersburg.
 The cabin is accessible at any tide, but care should be taken when entering the cove at high tide as boats can go dry quickly.
-Some float plane operators will not enter the cove at certain tides due to poor visibility through the water.
-Refer to USGS topographic map Sumdum A3.
+Some float plane operators will not enter the cove at certain tides due to poor water visibility.

 Amenities